 Parents of kids with math phobias are in a tricky spot.
 They know their child needs extra help with math but the more they try and work on it, the more the anxiety builds.
 The more anxiety builds, the worse their kid performs at math!
 And the vicious cycle continues.

-If you’re like me, you might’ve tried to solve this problem by getting educational math games to make learning more fun.
+If you’re like me, you might’ve tried to solve this problem by adding educational math games to your yearly curriculum plan to make learning more fun.
 This works well for kids who don’t mind math and just want a break from worksheets.
 And it’s great for kids who like playing with numbers.

 But a math-anxious kid will smell your academic intentions a mile away.